- What is a Control System?

 How do you organise your project teams?

-A typical team is led by a professional project manager who has focus on customer requirements, customer expectations and timing and his team of people.
+A typical team is led by a professional project manager who has focus on customer requirements, customer expectations, timing and his team of people.
 The engineers and developers look after quality and how things work.

 Activities and responsibilities are defined before the project commences.
 This includes things like; management of design, design, design checks, procurement, trial testing, development and configuration, enterprise integration, witness testing, staging, documentation management, transition planning, installation, commissioning, maintenance planning, customer fulfillment and project closure.
 When consulting, additional skills are required and likewise when providing technical support to existing systems.